 Through rich textures, vivid colors, and dramatic contrast, Trinidadian American artist Gary Logan explores our unique relationship with the Earth and its natural elements.
-Logan finds visual and conceptual inspiration in two rich sources that utilize landscape as a means of exploring the human condition.
+Logan finds visual and conceptual inspiration in two rich sources that utilize nature and landscape painting as a means of exploring the human condition.
 From Chinese Taoist period painters, he draws from the elements and symbolic content of fire, earth, wood, water, and metal.
 And, like Romantic painters of the nineteenth century, he paints to evoke a sense of the sublime – expressing mystery, raw emotion, and awe.

 Logan’s work also uses nature and landscape imagery as a means of navigating the complex terrain of identity and human nature.
 As an artist of African descent and as a gay man, various aspects of his racial/cultural heritage and sexuality are regularly interwoven into his images.
 These encompass fraught themes and psychological demons, but also embrace and celebrate Blackness, Gay identity, survival, and healing.
 “My work,” he says, “is about the Earth and its elements, as much as it is about us—the human element.”